 - makes any materially false, fictitious, or fraudulent statement or representation; or

 - makes or uses any false writing or document knowing the same to contain any materially false, fictitious, or fraudulent statement or entry;

-As you can see, the scope of this law is incredibly broad.
-In addition, law enforcement officers are expertly trained in investigation and interrogation techniques to get you to incriminate yourself.
-Even if they can just get you to contradict an innocent statement you made earlier, such as giving a different date or time when describing your whereabouts, they can use this contradiction to call your credibility and veracity into question.
-Now that the police and prosecutors have a potential charge of lying to a federal officer, whether such a charge could actually stick or not, they have a tremendous amount of leverage to apply against you and get you to cooperate by giving more testimony or pleading guilty to some other offense.
+As you can see, the scope of these laws is incredibly broad.
+In addition, law enforcement officers are expertly trained in investigation and interrogation techniques to get one to incriminate oneself.
+Even if they can just get a subject to contradict an innocent statement made earlier, such as giving a different date or time when describing the subject’s whereabouts, agents can use this contradiction to call the person’s credibility and veracity into question.
+Now that the police and prosecutors have a potential charge of lying to a federal officer or Florida public servant, whether such a charge could actually stick or not, they have a tremendous amount of leverage to apply against the person and get him or her to cooperate by giving more testimony, or even by pleading guilty to some other offense.

 Is there any way to protect yourself from getting caught in this situation?
-Of course, the best course of action is to decline to speak with law enforcement without your lawyer present.
+Of course.
+The best course of action is to refuse to speak with law enforcement without your lawyer present.
 This is important regardless of whether you have been arrested, are “in custody,” have been subpoenaed to testify before a grand jury, or have merely been approached by police officers or federal agents who want to question you.
 In any of these situations, statements you make may be used against you, and false statements may be prosecuted as a separate offense.

 If law enforcement officers ask to speak with you, politely but firmly decline to talk until you have spoken with your lawyer first.
 This is your right.
-If you do not already have a lawyer, contact the Tony Moss Firm, L.L.C. to speak with an experienced Florida criminal defense attorney who can advise on how best to proceed.
+If you do not already have a lawyer, contact the Tony Moss Firm, L.L.C.
+He can advise you on how best to proceed.